eluv-io/elv-docs/media-wallet/purchase/entitlements/create.md

    existing session for the same user (`nonce` is the `device_id` originally bound to `refresh_token`).
 This refreshes that session inline and returns the result as `asset_claims_tokens: { fabric_token, refresh_token }` -- equivalent to option 1, without a second HTTP round-trip.
+   (`fabric_token` here is the same CSAT that option 1 returns as `token` -- named differently because it's nested in `asset_claims_tokens` rather than being the top-level refresh/login response.)

 ---